jonschenk/Prusa-Firmware/README.md

-### This firmware is modified Jon Schenk for a Servant Engineering Project to extrude clay through a custom built extruder system
+### This firmware is modified by Jon Schenk to extrude clay through a custom built extruder system

 # Prusa Firmware MK3